 This module is designed to introduce the basic concepts behind the development and management of insecticide resistance in agricultural and horticultural crops.
 The presentation is targeted to those that may be being exposed to the concept of insecticide resistance for the first time or simply wishing to refresh their knowledge.
 More detailed information on the factors which influence resistance development and its management will be provided in future modules produced by IRAC International.

-The initial objectives of the team will be to investigate the resistance risk of nematicides and to develop a mode of action classification scheme similar to that available for insecticides and acaricides.
-Information will be posted on the website under Nematode Team.
+The IRAC Nematode Working Group is the most recently established IRAC team.
+The initial objectives of the team were to investigate the resistance risk of nematicides and to develop a mode of action classification scheme similar to that available for insecticides and acaricides.

 Both these objectives have now been completed with the publication of the Nematicide Resistance Risk Statement at the end of 2018 and more recently the release of the Nematicide MoA Classification and corresponding MoA poster in September 2019